 To do this, we work with distinguished nonprofit funds and trusts carrying out impactful conservation and community projects in Africa.
 By assisting them through raising awareness and funding, ACCF provides support for these important initiatives.

-Our key conservation partner in Tanzania, Grumeti Fund, has three key focus areas within its operations: community outreach, anti-poaching and conservation management.
+ACCF’s Projects include three key focus areas within its operations: community outreach, anti-poaching, and conservation management.
 Learn more about the work being done on the ground below.

 The communities surrounding protected wildlife areas in Africa are key stakeholders in conservation.
 The work that we support aims to help communities to thrive both socially and economically while living in harmony with the surrounding wilderness areas.Learn More